hapax/hapax.github.io/assets/teaching.md

    \end{equation}
    $$

-   Show that in this case, the rolling layer thins out at the rate
+   In this case, demonstrate that the rolling layer in the patch thins out at rate

 	$$
 	\frac{dR}{dt} = -v\kappa + b-\gamma R(\alpha - m).